-Examination of foundational skills for understanding the structure and content of play scripts for interpretation and conceptualization in theater productions by directors, designers, actors, and technicians.
+Examination of foundational skills for understanding the structure and content of play scripts for interpretation and conceptualization in theater productions by directors, makeup for the s designers, actors, and technicians.
 Introduces students to significant plays in the history of dramatic literature in the playwright's social and cultural context.
-Course Fee \$21